Karen Hodgson MA(Ed) UKCP

 - For EMDR Supervision please email for costs and availability details.

-In the event of all cancellation including your initial consultation you will need to give me 48 hours notice otherwise this will incur the FULL cost even if you re-schedule your appointment.
+As such, in the event of ALL cancellations irrespective of the reason for the cancellation, including the initial consultation, you are requested to give me at least 48 hours notice to cancel your appointment, otherwise this will incur the FULL cost even if you re-schedule your appointment.
 All cancellations need to be made during a working week mon-fri 9 a.m. to 5 pm Mon- Fri (excluding bank holidays) I usually ask you to pay for the late cancellation prior to your next appointment by forwarding a request for payment via Paypal.
 You do not need to have a Paypal account to pay via this payment method.

 I adhere to a strict code of ethics.
 The information you provide during the session(s) will remain confidential, unless in certain rare circumstances where there is concern for your safety or that of others.
 If you have paid for a session in advance and cancel with more than 48 hours notice 9 am to 5 pm mon-fri (excluding bank holidays), your will be fully refunded.